-The school's certificated staff members and administrators participate in ongoing professional development to improve its curriculum and delivery of instruction.
-Professional development sessions are held two times per month throughout the school year and focus on a wide variety of topics aimed at strengthening pedagogy and content knowledge to meet the needs of the school's diverse learners.
-Special emphasis is placed on targeting the unique needs of its English language learners, special education students, and trauma-informed practices.
+The school's certificated staff members and administrators participate in ongoing professional development to improve curriculum and delivery of instruction with a focus on increasing student learning, leadership development, and social emotional learning.
+Dedicated time is set aside for staff professional development throughout the school year.
+These sessions focus on a wide variety of topics aimed at strengthening pedagogy and content knowledge to meet the needs of the school's diverse learners.
+Special emphasis is placed on targeting the unique needs of its English language learners, special education students, and lowest-performing students.
+With a focus on continued improvement, staff participate in regularly scheduled Professional Learning Communities in which they come together in content-alike teams to analyze student learning data to better inform curricular and instructional decisions that will address the immediate learning needs of students.

-In addition, school administrators participate in ongoing professional learning with the focus being on effective school leadership practices and instructional leadership.
-The Leadership Team identifies school-wide focuses for its campuses each year for professional development and take the lead in conducting or organizing large and small group staff development opportunities and ongoing instructional coaching to its teachers aimed at the school needs.
-Topics covered through professional developments are based on the needs of the school, suggestions made by the school staff through department meetings and/or staff surveys, and through the collection and analysis of data indicating school needs and/or needed changes.
-Newly hired teachers are partnered with existing teachers for the first year and participate in a required on the job training for the purpose of familiarizing them to the program and mission of the school.
+In addition, school administrators participate in ongoing professional learning with the focus on effective school leadership practices and instructional leadership.
+The Leadership Team work to identify school-wide focuses for its campuses each year and take the lead in conducting or organizing large and small group staff development opportunities and ongoing instructional coaching to its staff aimed at the school needs.
+Topics covered through professional developments are based on the needs of the school, suggestions made by the school staff through department meetings and/or staff surveys, and through the collection and analysis of data indicating school needs and/ or needed changes.
+Professional Development will be measured annually to determine the effectiveness of student learning Outcomes.